Career Guides

 How to Prepare for HR Interviews in India

-The HR round in India is more than a formality.
-Indian HR managers dig deeper than their Western counterparts, often asking about career gaps, job-hopping, family background, location preferences, and long-term goals.
-Here are the most common questions and how to answer them:
+The HR round in India is not a formality.
+Indian HR managers dig deeper than their Western counterparts.
+They ask about career gaps, job-hopping, family background, location preferences, and long-term goals.

 Technical Interviews: What Indian IT Companies Expect